Magnitus-/PersistentBrowserObject/README.md

 This method takes a key as its only argument and fetches the value associated with the key in the permanent storage.

-If the value is not found, it returns undefined.
+If the key is not found, it returns undefined.

 - PersistentBrowserObject.Exists